Treat yo’ self and turn your bedroom into a retreat with these simple tweaks. Great for guest rooms too!

 4. Have a seat.

-If you have room, it’s a great idea to have an extra chair or bench in your bedroom.
+If you have room, it’s a great idea to have an extra chair or bench at the foot of the bed or in a corner of your bedroom.
 This way, you can sit to put your shoes on without messing up the great job you just did making your bed.

 Plus, it just feels more homey when you can carve out a little bit of sitting area, such as a reading corner by a window or lamp.